 Welcome!
 We excited to work with you.
 Please read this before your first coaching session.

-What is Executive Coaching?
+What is Coaching?

-- It is a strategic process that aligns individual goals with organizational goals to ensure clients are getting the support they need to meet expectations.
+Over the past 30 years, coaching has been formally used in organizations to grow leaders and leadership teams.
+It is a strategic process that aligns individual goals with organizational goals to ensure clients are getting the support they need to meet expectations.

-- Clients gain knowledge and insights into how they are perceived and receive support with relationship building with direct reports, peers and their next level leader.
+Coaching begins with an assessment phase during which coach and client identify strengths and areas of potential development.
+Clients gain knowledge and insights into how they are perceived and receive support with relationship building with key stakeholders such as direct reports, peers and their next level leader.

-Business Outcomes of Coaching
+Benefits of Coaching

-- Increased leadership capability and confidence
+- Increased leadership capability and confidence;

-- Increased capability to lead a high performing team
+- Increased capability to lead a high performing team;

-- Increased motivation, engagement and job satisfaction for the client and their employees
+- Increased motivation, engagement and job satisfaction.

 Coaching is an action-oriented process that focuses on positive change and sustained growth.
 Coaching works best when it is part of an organization’s overall leadership development plan and is tied to strategic goals.